UW-Hydro/MetSim/docs/configuration.rst

 **Required Variables**

 ``time_step :: int``: The timestep to disaggregate in minutes.
 If given as 1440 (number of minutes in a day), no disaggregation will occur.
-This value should be divide 1440 evenly.
+This value must divide 1440 evenly.

 ``start :: str``: The time to start simulation given in the format